Rodent Glue Traps: Do They Work? South Shore IPM’s Approach

 South Shore IPM frequently employs alternatives that are more effective and humane:

-A well-placed snap trap can provide a quick, clean kill, especially when used as part of a broader IPM strategy. - Bait Stations
+A well-placed snap trap can provide a quick, clean kill, especially when integrated into a broader IPM strategy.
+This method works well for homeowners in Milton, where colder weather often drives rodents indoors.

 While results can vary, some homeowners find these devices useful as a supplementary measure.